The Long Discourses

 32. “After Śakra the Lord of Gods had spoken these verses, the host of Trāyastriṃśa gods celebrated, rejoiced, and cheered, saying, ‘Excellent!’
 The host of asuras were silent and had nothing to say.

 33. “The host of gods and host of asuras both withdrew a short distance and said to each other, ‘The asura king’s verses were an assault, like drawing a sword on an opponent.
 They create the root of conflict, increase the bond of anger, and establish the source of the three existences. Śakra the Lord of Gods’ verses attack no one, like not drawing a sword against an opponent.
-They don’t create conflict, don’t increase the bond of anger, and put an end to the source for the three existences.
+They don’t create conflict, don’t increase the bond of anger, and put an end to the source of the three existences.
 What the Lord of Gods has said is good, and what the asura has said is not good.
 The gods are the winners, and the asuras are the losers!’”

 34. The Buddha told the monks, “Was Śakra the Lord of Gods another person at the time?
 Don’t have this view.
 Why is that? [Śakra the Lord of Gods] was me.
 That time, I defeated the host of asuras with gentle words.”